Microsoft Time Tracking

 By clicking the Get data button, you can select the source of your data.

-This will open a menu from where you can chose a wide variety of choices, form the classic Excel sheet to a third party online server.
+This will open a menu from where you can choose a wide variety of choices, from the classic Excel sheet to a third-party online server.
 Power BI's ability to connect to multiple sources is one of its core strengths.
-For example, a sales team manager can import data on reps' performances, analyzing client and deal data from the company CRM, mixing it with financial data on earnings and profitability.

 power bi data